triole/fprint/readme.md

 ## Synopsis

-Print text strings to ascii art.
+A simple shell tool to print text strings to ascii art.
+Basically a wrapper of my fork of [go-figure](https://github.com/common-nighthawk/go-figure).

+Run `aprint -h` to find out what it can do.